-Lionsgate Home Entertainment has revealed plans to bring Mel Gibson’s ”Hacksaw Ridge” to 4K UHD, ambulance Blu-Ray Disc and DVD in February.
+Lionsgate Home Entertainment has revealed plans to bring Mel Gibson’s ”Hacksaw Ridge” to 4K UHD, Blu-Ray Disc and DVD in February.

-Hacksaw Ridge is the extraordinary true story of Desmond Doss (Andrew Garfield) who, prescription in Okinawa during the bloodiest battle of WWII, saved 75 men without firing or carrying a gun.
+Hacksaw Ridge is the extraordinary true story of Desmond Doss (Andrew Garfield) who, in Okinawa during the bloodiest battle of WWII, saved 75 men without firing or carrying a gun.
 He was the only American soldier in WWII to fight on the front lines without a weapon, as he believed that while the war was justified, killing was nevertheless wrong.
 As an army medic, he single-handedly evacuated the wounded from behind enemy lines, braved fire while tending to soldiers, was wounded by a grenade, and hit by snipers.
 Doss was the first conscientious objector to ever earn the Congressional Medal of Honor.

 The DVD version will contain the movie itself, along with a selection of Deleted Scenes and the Veterans Day Greeting with Mel Gibson.